 Tips for making the best eggnog pancakes

-- You’ll see I haven’t added sugar to these – this is because for my taste, eggnog has enough sweetness to carry the dish.
+- Skip the sugar.
+You’ll see I haven’t added sugar to these – this is because, for my taste, eggnog has enough sweetness to carry the dish.
 If you want a sweeter pancake, add 1-2 tablespoons of sugar.
 I just serve with lightly sweetened whipped cream and syrup.

 - This doubles really well!

-- To make breakfast even easier, cook these ahead of time, then heat on a pan on the stove Christmas morning.
+- Make ahead!
+To make breakfast even easier, cook these ahead of time.
+Then, just heat on a pan on the stove Christmas morning.

 - I cook ALL pancakes in butter.
 It’s a rule in my house.
-I think the crispy edges are a million times better, which is why mine aren’t perfectly smooth or round, but feel free to cook in whatever you dig best.
+I think the crispy edges are a million times better, which is why mine aren’t perfectly smooth or round.
+Feel free to cook in whatever you dig best.

 These decadent eggnog pancakes are so delicious, you might want to serve them all year round.
-My boys loved them so much and I loved the light, sweet eggnog taste – it’s definitely not overpowering, just a hint of Christmas joy.
-It’s perfect even for people who aren’t huge eggnog fans
+My boys inhaled them and I loved the light, sweet eggnog taste.
+It’s definitely not overpowering, just a hint of Christmas joy.
+They’re perfect even for people who aren’t huge eggnog fans

 Whip up this easy Christmas breakfast item your whole family will beg you to make year after year!